Ralim/IronOS/Documentation/DebugMenu.md

 ### HW M

-This indicates the high water mark for the stack for the movement detection thread.
+This indicates the high-water mark for the stack for the movement detection thread.
 The smaller this number is, the less headroom we have in the stack.

 ### HW P

-This indicates the high water mark for the stack for the PID thread.
+This indicates the high-water mark for the stack for the PID thread.
 The smaller this number is, the less headroom we have in the stack.

 ### Hall

 This appears if your device is capable of having a hall effect sensor installed (Pinecil).
 This shows the current magnetic field strength reading from the sensor.
 It is used to check if the sensor is operational, and for diagnostics and optimal placement of magnets on a stand (higher number is better/stronger).
+[See Hall Sensor for details](/Documentation/HallSensor.md).

 # PD Debug menu